beniwonka/ransom/README.md

   * SOUNDS, SOUNDS, SOUNDS!

-  * Nice to have: Fenster verschieben können
+  * Nice to have: Finder-Fenster verschieben